xmit-co/xmit.dev/posts/end-to-end.md

  + a9db365...0c48227 main -> main
 ```

-On GitHub, in the `Actions` tab, we can click on the workflow run, `deploy` job, `Deploy` step, where we should see a log entry like:
+On GitHub, in the `Actions` tab, we click on the workflow run, `deploy` job, `Deploy` step, where we should see a log entry like:

 ```
 2024/04/16 23:22:13 💤 Already latest launch (#1)